-In the olden days, collaborating with other people could be incredibly frustrating.
+In the past, collaborating with other people could be incredibly frustrating.
 You’d open a document and there would be changes everywhere — deletions, additions, and modifications.
 You wouldn’t know what had been edited and why.
 You may have even lost data forever.

-Today, there’s a simple solution: tracking changes.
-When you track changes in Google Sheets, you can see what changes were made, when, and by whom.
+Today, there’s a simple solution: learning how to track changes in Google Sheets.
+When you track changes, you can see what changes were made, when, and by whom.
 But there isn’t a single, easy way to track changes in Google Sheets — so you’ll have to use a few different methods.

 Why Would You Track Changes in Google Sheets?

-Tracking changes makes it possible to see which changes occurred and when.
+Tracking changes makes it possible to see which edits and changes occurred and when.
 You can then revert back to previous information.

 - You can be notified when changes occur.